-ATTENTION OWNERS: Please complete our club health survey on your Cesky Fousek.
+ATTENTION OWNERS: Please complete our club health surveys on your Cesky Fousek.

 Attention owners of CFNA dogs: Please complete this Health Survey when your dog is in the 18-24 month age range.
 It is helpful to have your dog’s registration and veterinary information available when you complete the survey.
 The Baseline Survey collects data on a wide array of canine disorders that may be associated with genetic factors.
 The data are used by the Breeding Committee to evaluate outcomes of previous breedings, to select future breeding stock and to identify potential health risks.